 The Orchestrator issues two token formats: JWT tokens (self-contained, verified via JWKS) and opaque tokens (reference tokens, verified via introspection).
 Choice depends on whether resource servers can validate locally or must call back.Service Extensions

 Go-based extension hooks allow custom logic at key points in the flow — custom authentication checks, custom claim building, and custom attribute loading.
-These provide escape hatches when standard configuration is insufficient.Setup
+These provide escape hatches when standard configuration is insufficient.Resources and Dependencies

 - Console UI